 12. Encourage reviews and offer case studies

 Customers love to be heard.
 For that reason, allow them to share their experience by writing a review of your product or services.
-Having enough reviews will also help you with your SEO ranking, visibility, and future customers will have a reference about your business.
+Having enough reviews will also help you with your SEO ranking, and visibility, and future customers will have a reference for your business.

 Don’t forget to engage with your customers.
 Reply, no matter whether the review is positive or negative.
-Validate your customers’ opinion, consider it, and move forward.
+Validate your customers’ opinions, consider it, and move forward.

 A cannabis case study tells the story of your product and how it helped one of your customers improve their business.
 It’s a targeted story of how the product reduced costs, saved time, increased revenue, or improved quality.